RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🚩 - Volt Typhoon.md

 <img width="300px" src="https://github.com/user-attachments/assets/4e5e0c48-ca61-4a5c-9ec9-b782bc1dbe53" alt="Your Image Badge"><br>
 Investigate a suspected intrusion by the notorious APT group Volt Typhoon.<br><br>
 in a medium-level 🚩 Capture The Flag (CTF).<br>
-You can join it for 🆓 using your own virtual machine with<br>openVPN or TryHackMe´s AttackBox if you are subscribed.<br>
+Join it for 🆓 using your own virtual machine with<br>openVPN or TryHackMe´s AttackBox if you are subscribed.<br>
 Access it clicking <a href="https://tryhackme.com/room/volttyphoon"</a>here</p>
 <p align="center"> <img width="1000px" src="https://github.com/user-attachments/assets/7368f690-71ad-4134-a509-5c96078ab8af"></p>
 <br>